What It Is

 Types of Child Care

-Licensed Early Childhood Provider Type I and Type II - A licensed type I child care facility is a facility that regularly provides child care services for four or more children in a non-residential setting or 13 or more children in a residential setting.
+Licensed Provider Type I and Type II - A licensed type I child care facility is a facility that regularly provides child care services for four or more children in a non-residential setting or 13 or more children in a residential setting.
 A licensed type II child care facility is the primary physical location where child care is regularly provided for at least seven, but no more than 12, children including no more than 12 children related to the licensee.

-Registered Early Childhood Professional - Typically a family member, friend or neighbor who cares for children in his or her own home or the child's home.
-A registered early childhood provider may not care for more than three children unrelated to the caregiver or more than six children if they are a sibling group.
+Registered Relative Provider - A family member who cares for children in his or her own home or the child's home.
+A registered relative provider may not care for more than six children related to the caregiver or more than eight children inclusive of their own children.

 child care provider requirements in Kentucky.